 The fundamental fact and truth of why the grown man or woman does not need so much protein as the old physiology claims are shown in the combination of mother’s milk, which does not contain over two and a half to three percent protein, and nature builds up with that the foundation of a new body.

 But the error goes further than that in their endeavor to replace something that is not destroyed, not used up, not ‘consumed’ at all—as you learned in the previous lesson about the medical error of metabolism.
 The physiology has a principally wrong conception of change of matter, because these “experts,” the founders of such a kind of science, knowledge of chemistry at all and organic chemistry especially.

 Life is based on change of matter in the meaning of physiological chemical transformation, but never on the absurd idea that you must eat protein to build, to grow, protein of muscles and tissue.
 Most certainly not; for instance, is it necessary that a cow must drink milk to produce milk?

-A prominent expert of physiological chemistry, Dr. von Bunge, Professor of Physiological Chemistry at the University of Basel, Switzerland, whose books do not endorse the average standing of medical teaching, says that life, vitality, is based on transformation of substances (foods) through which power, heat, and electricity become free and act as efficiency in the animal body.
+A prominent expert in physiological chemistry, Dr. von Bunge, Professor of Physiological Chemistry at the University of Basel, Switzerland, whose books do not endorse the average standing of medical teaching, says that life, and vitality, are based on transformation of substances (foods) through which power, heat, and electricity become free and act as efficiency in the animal body.

 It produced at the same time the most dangerous, most destructive habit of glutton; it produced the greatest madness ever imposed on humankind; that is, to endeavor to heal a disease by eating more, and especially more high-protein foods.
 It is beyond possibility to express in words what the error of high-protein foods means.